garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 This course will cover 4 different types of tests:

-- **Unit tests**: Focus on isolating and testing individual smart contract functions or functionalities.
+- **Unit tests**: Focus on testing individual smart contract functions or functionalities.
 - **Integration tests**: Verify how a smart contract interacts with other contracts or external systems.
 - **Forking tests**: Forking refers to creating a copy of a blockchain state at a specific point in time.
 This copy, called a fork, is then used to run tests in a simulated environment.
 - **Staging tests**: Execute tests against a deployed smart contract on a staging environment before mainnet deployment.

 Coming back to our contracts, the central functionality of our protocol is the `fund` function.

-For that to work, we need to be sure that Aggregator V3 runs the current version.
+For that to work, we need to be sure that AggregatorV3 runs the current version.
 We know from previous courses that the version returned needs to be `4`.
 Let's put it to the test!

 Add the following code to your test file: